rchipka/advanced-custom-blocks/README.md

 You can customize the content generated based on your fields by creating a custom block type and targeting it, or by injecting your field content into the content of an existing block type.

+*Note:* You will need to replace all occurrences of `wp.hooks` with `wp.acf_hooks` within the file `/plugins/advanced-custom-fields-pro/assets/js/acf-input.min.js`

 ## Filters

 `acf/block_content`